- What is a general election?

 The Leader of the Official Opposition often appoints a ‘shadow cabinet’ of MLAs of his or her party who watch and critique specific ministries of the government and can provide alternative policies and direction.

-The Premier is the leader of the government and the person who appoints the Cabinet Ministers – usually MLAs from his or her political party who run the ministries of the government.
-The Premier is the Prime Minister of the province and provides leadership and direction to the government.
+The Premier is the leader of the provincial government, under the Lieutenant Governor (representative of the Queen) and the person who appoints the Cabinet Ministers (usually MLAs from his or her political party) to run the ministries of the government.
+The Premier is the senior minister, who provides leadership and direction to the government.

 The Premier, along with other party leaders, has some special privileges during Session (the period of law-making, question period, debates, etc), such as extended speaking time during various debates in the legislature.
 The Premier, along with other Ministers, must answer to the opposition MLAs during the Question Period.